A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

-Food and nutritional analysis is the study of the chemical composition of food and its nutritional value.
-It is used to determine the nutrient content of food, develop food labels, and create nutrition programs.
-Food and nutritional analysis can also be used to identify foodborne pathogens, develop new food products, and ensure the safety of the food supply.
+Food and nutritional analysis is the scientific study of the chemical composition of food and its nutritional value.
+It involves determining the nutrient content, developing food labels, creating nutrition programs, identifying foodborne pathogens, developing new food products, and ensuring the safety of the food supply.

 Basic Concepts

-The basic concepts of food and nutritional analysis include:
+The fundamental concepts of food and nutritional analysis include:

-• Macronutrients: Macronutrients are the nutrients that the body needs in large amounts.
-Macronutrients include carbohydrates, proteins, and fats.
+• Macronutrients: Nutrients needed in large quantities.
+Examples include carbohydrates, proteins, and fats.

-• Micronutrients: Micronutrients are the nutrients that the body needs in small amounts.
-Micronutrients include vitamins and minerals.
+• Micronutrients: Nutrients needed in smaller amounts.
+Examples include vitamins and minerals.

 Equipment and Techniques